Impact of acupuncture on depression

 CONCLUSION:

-Acupuncture and moxibustion can improve the scores of SCL-90 scale for patients with depression.
+Acupuncture and moxibustion can improve the scores of the SCL-90 scale for patients with depression.
 The outcome indicators of the patient’s subjective reports can accurately assess clinical efficacy.

 Resources: